MattLondon101/Face_Feature_Detection/README.md

 ## Instructions

-These instruction targeted to builds in Linux.
+These instructions target builds in Linux.
 Specifically, Windows Subsystem for Linux (WSL) and Python 3.6 in Visual Studio Code.

 Install Dependencies: